 When compared to epic road trips like Route 66 or the Pacific Coast Highway, Beartooth Highway is a hop, skip, and a jump.

 However, don’t let its short mileage fool you.
-This scenic drive packs a lot into its 68.7 miles.
+This scenic drive packs a lot into its 68.7 miles through the Beartooth Pass.
 The late Charles Kuralt called it “the most beautiful drive in America.”

 Is it worth it?